Discover/law.cornell.edu API

 What does `get_category_entries` return, and how do I page through results?+

-category display name, category_slug, total_pages, page (0-indexed), count, and an entries array where each item has term, slug, url, and snippet.
+It returns a category display name, category_slug, total_pages, page (0-indexed), count, and an entries array where each item has term, slug, url, and snippet.
 Increment the page parameter from 0 up to total_pages - 1 to retrieve all entries.
-Setting limit to 0 returns all entries for that page in a single response.Does `search_entries` search inside definition text, or only term names?+
+Setting limit to 0 returns all entries for that page in a single response.

-get_entry and filter on the definition field client-side.
-You can also fork this API on Parse and revise it to add a full-text search endpoint against definition content.Does the API cover Cornell's case law collection (LII) or the U.S. Code?+
+The endpoint matches against term names only — it searches the alphabetical index rather than full definition content.
+If you need to search within definition text, retrieve entries via get_entry and filter on the definition field client-side.
+You can also fork this API on Parse and revise it to add a full-text search endpoint against definition content.

 Are there any quirks with numeric or special-character entries in `list_entries`?+

-letter parameter accepts a small set of numeric keys (1, 3, 4, 7, 9) in addition to a–z, covering Wex terms that begin with numbers.
+The letter parameter accepts a small set of numeric keys (1, 3, 4, 7, 9) in addition to az, covering Wex terms that begin with numbers.
 Not all digits are valid keys — only those that have indexed entries.
 Passing an unsupported value will return zero results rather than an error, so validate against the known set if iterating programmatically.